 Kind of.
 Here's the official word on how this will work:

 "A quick note on trophies - if you’ve met the criteria for a trophy in Early Access it will pop the next time you hit a related milestone.
 For example, if there is a trophy for hitting level 30 and you’re level 87, the trophy should pop when you hit level 88!"

 Is Dreams coming to PC in the future?

 There has been some chatter about this, but the fact of the matter is Media Molecule is a Sony-owned studio, making a port to other platforms unlikely.
+Of course, we've been hearing reports that Horizon Zero Dawn will be coming to PC, so a Dreams port isn't out of the question.
 For now, Dreams is only slated for release on PS4.
 Whether Sony makes an exception for Dreams, we will have to wait and see.

 Are you looking forward to Dreams on PS4?
 Have any other questions about this unusual PS4 exclusive?
 Let us know in the comments below.